 Number of Strings: 6

 Neck Material: Sapele

 Our Rating: 10/10

-There are full-size, thundering guitars and then there’s travel-size and mini.
+There are full-size acoustic guitars and then there’s travel-size and mini.
 The Big Baby Taylor falls in the middle with a 3/4-size that delivers powerful volume and tone to satisfy musical geniuses and amateurs alike.